-I, , do hereby acknowledge receipt of 20-2021 school year.
-I have read, and contract.
-This handbook is not to be or implied contract between the school Anytime the superintendent is mentional implied. ioned in this manual, his/her designee is following rules and regulations, in , agree to the notice that a second and books, which have been so handbook also indicates the agreement by for both staff and students. odified and items added or deleted at any ntendent and approved by the board.
+l, , do hereby acknowledge receipt of the certified staff handbook for the e 2017-18 school year.
+I have read, and I understan the contents.
+Further, I understa nd: ➤ This handbook is not an em ployee contract.
+Further, this handbook is not to xpressed or implied contract between the school Anytime the superintendent implied. is mentioned in this manual, his/her designee i ➤ As a condition of employme nt, I,, agree to th following rules and regula tions, including handbooks, which have been adopted by the board.
+Rece ipt of this handbook also indicates the agreemen of the acceptable computer use policy for both staff and students. ➤ This handbook may be chan ged or modified and items added or deleted at an e superintendent and approved by the board.
 Signature of Employee Date